 The Center for Criminology & Public Policy (CCPP) is an Indian think tank devoted to research in criminal justice policy and practice.
 It was established under the stewardship of R Rochin Chandra – a dynamic young criminologist imbued with the spirit of public service.

-The founding premise behind the center is that, if criminology is to survive and thrive, it can only do so by contributing to a better politics of crime.
+The founding premise behind the center is this: if criminology is to survive and thrive, it can only do so by contributing to a better politics of crime.
 This means, expanding the influence of criminological knowledge in the policy-making spheres, and reclaiming criminology’s purpose ‘for’ public.

-The Center’s primary goal is to enhance the understanding of costs, benefits and consequences of criminal justice policies among those responsible for governmental actions aimed at preventing crimes, assisting crime victims, and rehabilitating offenders.
+A main goal of the Center is to enhance the understanding of costs, benefits and consequences of criminal justice policies among those responsible for governmental actions aimed at preventing crimes, assisting crime victims, and rehabilitating offenders.
 Our scholarship is driven by empirical, evidence-based evaluation of crime and its control.

 We aim to become one of the most resourceful outlets of crime and public safety, and the first point of reference on progressive ideas affecting India.
 This is not a statement of sentiment but intent.

 The Center conducts empirically based, policy focused research to influence public opinion and public policy.
 The topics are generally selected based on relevance of the problem, and sometimes through our conversation with communities.

 We also offer short-term fellowships to candidates who are passionate about making a change in the modern political sphere, by conducting research to solve current problems of crime and justice.
 This program allows the fellows to build their skills, networks, and a professional portfolio, besides involving in the publication of the Center’s scholarship.

 A distinguished panel of advisors consisting of leading scholars and public intellectuals help the Center to select the fellows.